How to get Sky Arts

 Sky Arts standard definition (SD) is available via Freeview set-top boxes and via Freeview-enabled smart TVs.
 The SD version of Sky Arts features the same programme contents at a reduced visual quality.

-To watch Sky Arts HD you need a subscription to Sky TV or a Now TV entertainment pass.
+To watch Sky Arts HD you need a subscription to Sky TV or a NOW TV Entertainment Membership.
 A subscription to Sky TV means that you will receive a Sky Q set-top box that you can use with your existing broadband supplier's router or hub.
 You can also receive Sky Arts via a satellite attached to your home (check with your landlord if you're renting).
 Once you have a subscription you can use the following:

 - Sky TV box – If you have signed a Sky TV or Sky broadband plus TV deal, you will receive Sky Q box that will enable you to watch Sky Arts